 All in-person library programs are cancelled while the library remains closed to the public due to the public health concerns.
-We are offering virtual events that are fun, educational, free and open to anyone!

 Great news - we'll be continuing our Reading Program into the school year to reinforce and reward remote learning at home beginning August 24, 2020 to April 28, 2021!
 No registration is necessary.
 Although we cannot distribute weekly prizes for returned Reading Trackers while curbside services are halted, you can still participate for a chance to be a Grand Prize Drawing winner!

 - Drop by the library and pick up a reading tracker from the library book drop or download and print a reading tracker from home.

 - For each 15 minutes read, add a sticker to or cross out a circle on the reading tracker.

 - When 4 hours of reading are completed, drop off the tracker in the library book drop anytime.